David-McKenna/udpPacketManager/docs/README_CLI.md

 beamformed observations from international stations.
 This file is a basic guide on how to use the main CLI.
-A second CLI, [*lofar_stokes_extractor*](../src/CLI/lofar_cli_extractor.c) focuses on building on the potential Stokes vector data
+A second CLI, [*lofar_stokes_extractor*](../src/CLI/lofar_cli_extractor.c) focuses on building on the potential Stokes vector data, for science-ready outputs.

 Expected Input Data Format
 ---------------------
-The expected recording format consists of the last 16-bytes of the header (all ethernet/udp frames removed) followed by a *N* byte data payload.
-These data streams can be raw files, FIFOs, compressed with [zstandard](https://github.com/facebook/zstd) (ending in *.zst*) or sourced from [PSRDADA](https://psrdada.sourceforge.net/) ringbuffers.
+The expected recording format consists of the last 16-bytes of the header (all ethernet/udp frames removed) followed by a *N* byte data payload (typically 7808).
+These data streams can be raw files, FIFOs (Unix named pipes), compressed with [zstandard](https://github.com/facebook/zstd) (ending in *.zst*) or sourced from [PSRDADA](https://psrdada.sourceforge.net/) ringbuffers.

 Expected File Name Formats
 ------------------------------

-We support iteration through multiple different files through the use of a stirng formatting system.
+We support iteration through multiple different files through the use of a string formatting system.
 Currently, this supports four different
 values:
 - \[\[port\]\] (input only)
   - Increases to handle a monotonic integer difference between input file names
 - \[\[idx\]\] (output only)
-  - Increases to handle a monotomic integer different output file names
+  - Increases to handle a monotonic integer different output file names
 - \[\[iter\]\] (output only)
   - Increases with iterations of the output, typically increasing, but the implementation is controlled by the user
 - \[\[pack\]\] (output only)
   - Outputs a packet number, or a provided arbitrary number, in the parsed file name

-Provided they are suported by your processing method, each of these can be usedmultiple times in your format string, and they will all be replaced.
+Provided they are supported by your processing method, each of these can be used multiple times in your format string, and they will all be replaced.

 For increasing iteration values, the file name can be followed by up to 3 difference values.
-For both inputs and putputs, this can be two values, represententing a base value and the incremental value added for each offset.
+For both inputs and outputs, this can be two values, representing a base value and the incremental value added for each offset.
 The input value also has a third option to represent an offset from the base value, for handling offsets into the metadata in the case that you wish to only partially process an observation.

 ### General Formatting

-All option can use the input format in order to determine prperties ofthe reader/writers objects.
-This is typcally performed through the use of a 4 letter prefix before the path name, or the present of a file extension.
+All option can use the input format in order to determine properties of the reader/writers objects.
+This is typically performed through the use of a 4 letter prefix before the path name, or the present of a file extension.
 As a result, all of these will result in the detection of their respective readers/writers.
 If no patterns are present, we assume the file is a normal file.